AnthonyDiGirolamo/todotxt-machine/README.md

 - Mouse interaction doesn't seem to work properly in the Apple Terminal.
 I would recommend using [iTerm2](http://iterm2.com/) or rxvt / xterm in [XQuartz](http://xquartz.macosforge.org/landing/).

+### Tmux

+- With tmux the background color in todotxt-machine can sometimes be lost at the end of a line.
+If this is happening to you set your `$TERM` variable to `screen` or `screen-256color`

+    export TERM=screen-256color

 Planned Features
 ----------------